Lenakeiz/MIniGameSeries/README.md

 I am buidling some minigames using SFML + Bullet + OpenGL from scratch.
 This games will be just for studying purose.

-AI, Patterns and good C++ is what I will try to achieve.
+Exploring some AI, using patterns and writing good C++ are my main focus.